An electric fillet knife can be a great alternative to a classic fillet knife. Here is an overview of what’s out there.

 Electric fillet knives have become increasingly popular in recent years.
 On the one hand they come in handy if you process a lot of fish.
 On the other hand they can make your life easier even if you only fillet a fish every once in a while.

-Electric fillet knives work a little differently than traditional knives.
-Instead of a classic blade they rather have a saw like blade (or two) that is moved by a small electric engine in the handle.
+Electric fillet knives work a little differently than traditional knives (READ OUR GUIDE ON THE BEST FILLET KNIVES HERE).
+Instead of a classic blade they have a rather saw like blade (or two) that is moved by a small electric engine in the handle.
 Of course you can use an electric fish fillet knife to cut other meat such as poultry as well.

 If you are only preparing fish every once in a while you will probably be fine with a traditional fillet knife.
 However, as always, it comes down to personal choice.
 If you want to make things a little easier you should consider getting an electric filleting knife.